 You may be familiar with Microsoft Excel.
 This application made by Microsoft Corporation is the application with the most users in the world in 140+ countries.
 This application has a myriad of Excel formulas that can accurately present numbers and data.

-It feels like Excel seems too good to be true.
+Apparently, Excel seems too good to be true.
 All you have to do is enter an Excel formula, and almost everything you need to do manually can be done automatically.
 Use the best accounting software to do the cash flow forecast appropriately and analyze financial statements more optimally.

 If you need to combine two sheets with the same data, Excel can do this.
 Do you need help with mathematics?
 Excel can do this.
 Are you using data from multiple cells?
 Excel can do this too.